stefanspringer1/SwiftXML/README.md

 }
 ```

-Note that by default iterations continue while disregarding new nodes inserted by `insertPrevious` or `insertNext`, so that e.g. the following example works intuitively:
+Note that by default iterations continue with new nodes inserted by `insertPrevious` or `insertNext` also being considered.
+In the following cases, you have to add the `.skipping`  directive to get the output as noted below (in teh second caee, you even get an infinite loop if you do not set `.skipping`):

 ```Swift
 let element = XElement("top") {